albridge/tinycart_composer/README.md

 # tinycart_composer
-implementing simple shopping cart with composer and .env file run composer update after cloning is complete set your database username, password and db name in the .env_sample file and rename file as .env not .env_sample
+implementing simple shopping cart with composer and .env file

+1. run composer update after cloning is complete to install vendor directory and dependencies
+2. set your database username, password and db name in the .env_sample file and rename file as .env not .env_sample